CreggLab/CreggLab.github.io/index.md

 {% capture text %}

-The brainstem connects higher brain functions to the spinal cord for movement execution.
+<div style="text-align: center; margin-bottom: 30px;">The brainstem connects higher brain functions to the spinal cord for movement execution.
 Our research aims to understand how brainstem motor circuits are organized.
-This knowledge could lead to new treatments for movement disorders in humans.
+This knowledge could lead to new treatments for movement disorders in humans.</div>

 {%
   include button.html